Head-to-Head · Updated May 2026

 Australia

-Aboriginal culture — the world's oldest continuous civilisation at 65,000+ years
+Aboriginal culture, the world's oldest continuous civilisation at 65,000+ years

-Aboriginal and Torres Strait Islander culture is the world's oldest continuous culture — a civilisation that has occupied this continent for at least 65,000 years, navigated it through oral knowledge, songlines (the interconnected networks of sacred routes that criss-cross the continent), and a relationship with land that is profound, complex, and spiritual rather than possessive.
-Accessing this culture as a visitor requires more deliberate effort than Māori culture in New Zealand, but the depth available is extraordinary.
-Uluru — Ayers Rock — is the most sacred site of the Anangu people, and the cultural tours run by Anangu guides around the base of the rock, explaining the Tjukurpa (creation law) that governs the landscape's meaning, are among Australia's most profound travel experiences.
-Kakadu National Park in the Northern Territory contains the world's most significant collection of Aboriginal rock art — Ubirr and Nourlangie sites preserve paintings spanning 20,000 years of artistic tradition.
-Arnhem Land, accessible by permit from Darwin, is one of Australia's most intact Aboriginal homeland regions, offering guided experiences with traditional owners.
+Aboriginal and Torres Strait Islander culture is the world's oldest continuous culture, a civilisation that has occupied this continent for at least 65,000 years, navigated it through oral knowledge, songlines (the interconnected networks of sacred routes that criss-cross the continent), and a relationship with land that is profound, complex, and spiritual rather than possessive.
+Accessing this culture as a visitor requires more deliberate effort than Maori culture in New Zealand, but the depth available is extraordinary.
+Uluru (Ayers Rock) is the most sacred site of the Anangu people, and the cultural tours run by Anangu guides around the base of the rock, explaining the Tjukurpa (creation law) that governs the landscape's meaning, are among Australia's most profound travel experiences.
+Kakadu National Park in the Northern Territory contains the world's most significant collection of Aboriginal rock art, Ubirr and Nourlangie sites preserve paintings spanning 20,000 years of artistic tradition.
+Arnhem Land, accessible by permit from Darwin, is one of Australia's most intact Aboriginal homeland regions.
 The Songlines exhibition at the National Museum of Australia in Canberra and the South Australian Museum in Adelaide hold significant collections.
-Aboriginal culture in Australia is vast, ancient, and requires respectful engagement — the rewards for that engagement are significant.

 Round 6